 While lodging is pre-arranged and breakfasts are included at each accommodation, the rest of the itinerary is self-guided.

-As an example, we wanted to shorten our last day of riding in order to have more time to meet up with my cousin in Amsterdam, so we simply looked at the bike map for a more direct path to take that day.
+For example, we wanted to shorten our last day of riding to have more time to meet up with my cousin in Amsterdam, so we looked at the bike map for a more direct path to take that day.

 Typically, lunch and dinner are on your own (or you might have an option to add on a dinner package to your tour).